Two Birds With One Stone: Beamforming Design for Target Sensing and Proactive Eavesdropping: System Model

 \section{System Model}

-As shown in Fig. \ref{fig_model}, we consider a JTSAPE system consists of a single-antenna illegal transmission source node $S$, a single-antenna destination node $D$, and a multi-antenna BS $E$.
-There is an illegal link for adaptive transmission between $S$ and $D$ \cite{FeiziF2020TCOM}, \cite{XuD2022SJ}, \cite{HuG2023TVT}, and $E$ transmits signals to detect $S$ and eavesdrops the information that $S$ sends to $D$.
-It is assumed that $E$ is equipped with uniform linear array (ULA) antennas with $N_t$ transmitting and $N_r$ receiving antennas and the angle of $E$ is known a priori based on the results of the detection stage, like many works \cite{JiaH2023TVT}, \cite{RenZ2023TCOM}.
+As shown in Fig. \ref{fig_model}, we consider a joint TS and PE system which consists of a single-antenna illegal transmission source node $\left( S \right)$, a single-antenna destination node $\left( D \right)$, {$K$ sensing targets $\left( {{T_k},k = 1, \cdots, K} \right)$}, and a BS $\left( E \right)$ equipped with uniform linear array with $N_t$ transmitting and $N_r$ receiving antennas.
+There is an illegal link for adaptive transmission between $S$ and $D$ \cite{XuD2022SJ}, \cite{FeiziF2020TCOM}, and $E$ transmits signals simultaneously to sense { $T_k$} and wiretap the information that $S$ sends to $D$.
+It is assumed that the location of $S$ and $D$, the CSI of $S$-$D$, and azimuth angle of $T_k$ are available at $E$\footnote{ Note that these information can be obtained through the preceding detection and this assumption has been utilized in lots of literature focused on ISAC, such as \cite{RenZ2024TWC}, \cite{RenZ2023TCOM}.
+Explicitly, the location of $S$ can be easily estimated by its transmitted signals.
+The locations of $D$ and $T_k$ can be obtained with the proposed schemes in some outstanding works on the ISAC systems, such as \cite{RenZ2024TWC} \cite{HuaH2024TWC}, \cite{RenZ2023TCOM}, \cite{SuN2024TWC}. }.
+The signals transmitted by $E$ to sense $T_k$ is also utilized as a controllable AN to achieve successful PE.
+Thus, the beam is designed to improve the accuracy of the estimation as well as the PE performance.

-The objective of this work is to estimate the target parameter and implement proactive eavesdropping.
-To evaluate the estimation accuracy, the CRB and the eavesdropping SINR are evaluated as the performance metrics of the radar and proactive eavesdropping, respectively.